 Staging your home.
 Remove items usually left on dressers and counters such as small appliances, personal care products, photos and jewelry.
 Put them in cabinets and vanities.
 Replace them with a plant or a piece of decor that will compliment the room.
 Photographs and refrigerator magnets need to be removed from sight.

 Decorate each room as if your home is going to be in Better Homes and Gardens.
 Spend a little money on new rugs and towels for the kitchen and bathrooms.
-Also try sprucing up your bedrooms by updating bedding comforters.
+Also try sprucing up your bedrooms by updating bedding comforters and adding pillows.